sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Can I restore a deleted campaign?
 {% endanchor %}

 Deleted campaigns cannot be restored.
-Please be careful when deleting a campaign!
+When deleting a campaign the application will ask you to confirm your choice to delete.
+Please be careful when deleting campaigns.

 {% anchor h3 %}
 Where can I get a list of all of my substitution tags to insert into my campaign?
 {% endanchor %}

-When in the Campaign Editor, click the **Build** tab in the left hand sidebar.
+When in the Campaign Editor, click the **Tags** tab in the left hand sidebar.
 Here you will see a full list of your substitution tags, along with icons you can click to easily copy a tag.

 ![]({{root_url}}/images/mc_faq_6.gif)